 Sea salt can help to exfoliate and soften the skin, as well as improve circulation and reduce inflammation.
 It can also promote respiratory health, boost relaxation, and be used in aromatherapy.

-Can I use Epsom Salt in the shower?
+Can I use Epsom salts in the shower?

-The benefits of Epsom salt are well-known.
-It’s an easy and inexpensive way of reducing inflammation and soothing aching muscles.
+The benefits of Epsom salts are well known [source].
+It's an easy and inexpensive way of reducing inflammation and soothing aching muscles.

-Epsom salt can work in the shower, but it may not be as effective as an Epsom Salt bath.
-When used in the shower, Epsom salt can help to exfoliate and soften the skin, as well as provide some relaxation benefits.
+Epsom salt can work in the shower, but it may not be as effective as an Epsom salt bath.
+When used in the shower, this healing salt can help exfoliate and soften the skin, as well as provide some relaxation benefits.
 However, because the water in the shower is not as hot and the steam is not as concentrated as in a bath, Epsom salt may not be absorbed as effectively into the skin.
-If you have sore muscles, opt for a Epsom salt bath instead.
+If you have sore muscles, opt for an Epsom salt bath instead.

 How often can I use sea salt in the shower?

-You can use sea salt in the shower once or twice a week, depending on your skin’s needs.
-Overuse can lead to dry or itchy skin, so it’s important to listen to your skin and adjust your usage accordingly.
+You can use sea salt in the shower once or twice a week, depending on your skin's needs.
+Overuse can lead to dry or itchy skin, so it's important to pay attention to any signs and adjust your usage accordingly.

 Can sea salt help with acne or other skin conditions?

-Sea salt has anti-inflammatory properties and can help to reduce redness and inflammation associated with acne and other skin conditions.
-However, it’s important to talk to a dermatologist before using sea salt or any other home remedy to treat a skin condition.
+Sea salt has long been thought to have anti-inflammatory properties that can help to reduce redness and inflammation associated with acne and other skin conditions.
+However, it's important to talk to a dermatologist before using sea salt or any other home remedy to treat a skin condition.